 Because of the powerful effects of Xanax and alcohol on the central nervous system, the reduced respiratory rate, blood pressure, body temperature, and heart rate can be overwhelmed if too high a concentration of the drug is in the body.
 Certain factors can affect this situations, including the age of the individual, their hydration level, their BMI, what they ate that day, and their gender.

 - Loss of balance

 Treating Xanax and Alcohol Overdose

-When a Xanax overdose has occurred it is considered a medical emergency and immediate intervention is necessary.
-The responders will assess the individual’s medical status and possibly pump the stomach, known as gastric lavage.
+When a Xanax overdose has occurred it is considered a emergency and immediate intervention is necessary.
+The responders will assess the individual’s status and possibly pump the stomach, known as gastric lavage.
 Fluids may be introduced through an I.V. line, and flumazenil, an antidote for Xanax, may be given.

 Treatment for Xanax Addiction

 Someone struggling with a Xanax addiction or dependency needs professional treatment to learn how to overcome the addictive response they have acquired for dealing with stress.
 The maladaptive response of using the Xanax must be replaced with different coping skills and stress management techniques.